dotansimha/graphql-code-generator/website/docs/config-reference/require-field.md

 > Note: You can use `cross-env` library if you are using Windows.

-Or, you can specify it using codegen cli, like that:
+Or, you can specify it using codegen CLI, like that:

 ```sh
 graphql-codegen --require dotenv/config --config codegen.yml dotenv_config_path=my.env